MicrosoftDocs/win32/desktop-src/VSS/vshadow-tool-examples.md

 If you use the **-script** optional flag when you create shadow copies, VShadow creates a CMD script file containing environment variables related to the newly created shadow copies, such as the following:

--   The shadow copy set ID, which is stored in the %VSHADOW\_SET\_ID% environment variable
+-   The shadow copy set ID, which is stored in the %SHADOW\_SET\_ID% environment variable
--   The shadow copy IDs, which are stored in variables of the form %VSHADOW\_ID\_*NNN*%, where *NNN* represents the index of the source volume in the VShadow command line
+-   The shadow copy IDs, which are stored in variables of the form %SHADOW\_ID\_*NNN*%, where *NNN* represents the index of the source volume in the VShadow command line
--   The shadow copy device names, which are stored in variables of the form %VSHADOW\_DEVICE\_*NNN*%, where *NNN* is the index of the source volume in the VShadow command line
+-   The shadow copy device names, which are stored in variables of the form %SHADOW\_DEVICE\_*NNN*%, where *NNN* is the index of the source volume in the VShadow command line

 You can use the generated CMD file to perform limited management operations on the shadow copies.